onchaindc/octra-devnet-cli-setup/README.md

 ```
 - Restart PC, then open your installed Ubuntu terminal from the Start menu.

+note: you can skip this step of installing wsl if you have it already. or alternatively you can use ubuntu.

 2) Update system and install build dependencies (CRITICAL for libpvac)
 - Open your Ubuntu terminal (WSL or native) and run:
 ```bash